Byrnetp/space-monkeys-group-project/SQL_TESTING.md

 - Uses ComplicationReport.html, ComplicationReport.html, ComplicationReport.js and sm_dbAPI.py.

 Post-conditions (what must be true about the system when the test has completed successfully):
-- The new data (Comments) should be able to be viewed in the 'Report Complications Page'.
+- The new data (Comments) should be able to be viewed in the 'View Complication Reports Page'.

 ### <u>View Complication Reports Page</u>